Unsupervised edge map scoring: a statistical complexity approach: Conclusions

 \section{Conclusions}

-In this paper we introduce new ideas of edge equilibrium and edge information that lead into the definition of a new statistical complexity measure for scoring binary maps.
-To measure edge equilibrium, we defined a similarity index projecting the ED image into a family of edge patterns that score the continuity and width of edges in fixed size windows of the ED image.
-We measured the information with a entropy function based on the Kolmogorov Smirnov test statistic.
-The statistical complexity measure was thus defined as the product of the similarity index that measures equilibrium and the entropy that measure information.
+In this paper, new ideas of edge \emph{Equilibrium} and edge \emph{Information} are discussed.
+They lead to the definition of a new SCM for scoring binary maps.
+To measure edge \emph{Equilibrium}, a similarity index was defined by projecting the edge map into a family of edge patterns that scores the continuity and width of edges in fixed size windows of the edge map.
+To measure \emph{Information}, a new {\emph{Entropy} index based on the KS statistic was defined.
+The SCM is the product of the \emph{Equilibrium} and \emph{Entropy} indices and it is effectively used for performance characterization which includes: (i) the specific evaluation of an algorithm (intra-technique process) in order to identify its best parameters, and (ii) the comparison of different algorithms (inter-technique process) in order to classify them according to their quality.

-Our experiments made over selected images of the South Florida and Berkeley databases showed that the new statistical complexity measure is able to score meaningfully different man made Ground Truths, and to select the best edge map from a large set of outputs of six different edge detectors, Canny, Sobel, Prewitt, Roberts, Laplacian of Gaussian, and Zerocross, compared with supervised selections made with Pratt's Figure of merit (FOM) measure.
+Our experiments were made with common edge detectors that are used by a large number of practitioners.
+More complex edge detectors aim at specific characteristics in the images, thus the measure should be modified accordingly with a pattern database that accommodates those general characteristics.
+Active contour methods as applied in~\cite{Giron2012} are based on the statistical distribution of the noise present in PolSAR images.
+A measure like ours must carefully be modified to score such EDA outputs, which is the scope of another paper.
+We are also studying alternative definitions for the \emph{Entropy} index based on edge map histogram functionals that could be tailored to measure the performance of boundary detection algorithms more accurately.